luigiselmi/mahoutrecommender/README.md

 data models.
 A servlet is started and is initialized with a data model in the web.xml file.
 The signals are read from a base file, e.g. signals.csv, and from other files in the same folder whose name begins in the same way as the base file, say signals-20180424.csv.
 The signals data are kept in a Mahout [FileDataModel](https://mahout.apache.org/docs/0.13.0/api/docs/mahout-mr/org/apache/mahout/cf/taste/impl/model/file/FileDataModel.html).
-If a new signal file has been created and the last refresh was before the minimum reload interval time, the data model is reloaded and the recommendations updated.
+If a new signal file has been created and the last refresh was before the minimum reload interval time, the data can be reloaded and the recommendations updated sending a refresh request to the recommender.

 ## Prerequisites
 You need Java 8 and Maven to build the code.
 Jetty is used as a servlet container.